Control of deterministic breakdown to turbulence of hypersonic boundary layer with spanwise non-uniform surface temperature: Results

 Positive values of the wall-normal component of the turbulent heat flux indicate that high temperature flow is moved away from the wall and low temperature flow is moved towards the wall, and the thermal energy transfer is responsible for the peak in wall heat transfer as previously observed by \citet{Franko2013}.
 The streamwise and wall-normal distribution of the Favre and spanwise averaged wall-normal component of the turbulent heat flux for the uncontrolled FMO configuration indicates that there is a peak (red marker in Fig. \ref{fig:FMO_qheat_V_FA}a) at approximately the same location of the heat transfer overshoot (Fig. \ref{fig:St_number_FMO}), in agreement with previous studies \citep{Franko2013}.
 For the controlled configuration the peak in $\overline{\rho v^{''}T^{''}}$ ($x \approx 450$ in Fig. \ref{fig:FMO_qheat_V_FA}b) occurs further upstream compared to the streamwise location of the wall heat transfer overshoot ($x \approx 550$ in Fig. \ref{fig:St_number_FMO}).
 Thus, the budget of the turbulent kinetic energy (equation \eqref{eq:FA_TKE_budget}) is therefore further inspected.

-The production ($\mathcal{P}$) and pressure correlation ($\Pi$ and $ \mathcal{T}_p$) terms in equation \eqref{eq:TKE_D} represent a transfer mechanism from mean to turbulent kinetic energy, and the dissipation ($\mathcal{D}$) is a transfer from the latter to the internal energy \citep{Wilcox1998}, and therefore redistribute energy. $\mathcal{T}_{\mu}$ and $\mathcal{T}_t$ act as source (sink) terms to the total internal energy ($E$).
+Following \citet{Wilcox1998}, the production term ($\mathcal{P}$) and the pressure-correlation contribution ($\Pi \equiv \Pi_w+\Pi_d$) represent transfer between mean kinetic energy and turbulent kinetic energy, whereas the destruction term ($\mathcal{D}$) represents transfer from turbulent kinetic energy to internal energy.
+By contrast, the molecular, turbulent, and pressure transport terms ($\mathcal{T}_{\mu}$, $\mathcal{T}_t$, and $\mathcal{T}_p$) redistribute turbulent kinetic energy in space.
 The streamwise distribution of the spanwise and wall-normal integral of the turbulent kinetic energy budget terms in Fig. \ref{fig:FMO_TKE_budget} indicates that the sum of the pressure work and dilatation ($\Pi$) has the largest contribution, and different polarity for the uncontrolled and controlled configurations after the onset of transition ($x>300$).
-Positive $\Pi$ indicates a transfer from mean to turbulent kinetic energy, and vice versa for negative $\Pi$.
+Positive $\Pi$ indicates a local transfer from mean to turbulent kinetic energy, and vice versa for negative $\Pi$.
 Relative to the uncontrolled case, the spanwise averaged distribution of $\Pi$ in Fig. \ref{fig:FMO_TKE_Pi} for the controlled configuration shows a reduced negative region, which indicates a reduction in energy transfer from turbulent to mean kinetic energy.
 The reduction in transfer of turbulent to mean kinetic energy due to the control-streaks may be the driving mechanism behind the reduction in heat transfer overshoot for the mean flow, as a result of a reduced mean kinetic energy to be dissipated at the wall.